EUROPE MARKETS: European Stocks Rebound From 6-month Low As Traders Shrug Off North Korea Fears

 "However, German inflation data will do little to hush the current discussion on the possible impact of the stronger euro on the ECB's tapering plans and the eurozone in general," he added.

-The European Central Bank has expressed concerns about the euro "overshooting" other currencies after its 13% rally against the dollar this year, fearing it could weigh on the bloc's exports.
+European Central Bank officials have expressed concerns about the euro "overshooting" other currencies after its 13% rally against the dollar this year, fearing it could weigh on inflation, which remains below the bank's target of near but just below 2%.

 The euro traded at $1.1925 compared with $1.1974 late Tuesday in New York.
 The shared currency extended losses as the dollar rose after data showed U.S. gross domestic product expanded by more than forecast in the second quarter and the ADP report showed 237,000 private-sector jobs were added in August.